-That said, my personal opinion is that it's highly unlikely that a cold email or first-time prospecting email will be opened with no subject line included.
-But once you've made a connection and are in a cadence of communication ... the subject line may become unnecessary.
+That said, my personal opinion is that it's highly unlikely that a first-time email will be opened with no subject line included.
+But once you've made a connection and are in a cadence of communication ... the email subject line may become unnecessary.

 Try testing this for yourself in a few quick steps.

-- Download an email tracking software, such as Sidekick, to track if they are opened or not.
+Download an email tracking software, such as HubSpot Sales, to track if they are opened or not.

 Of course, our overall email open rates analysis looked at more than just whether or not the emails had a subject line.
 To check out the full report, simply click here.

 And if you test out ditching the subject line in your emails, we'd love to hear the results.

 Originally published May 29, 2014 8:30:00 AM, updated June 10 2021